 The specimen cylinders shall be cured in accordance with AS 1012.8.1.
 Where cylinders are temporarily stored at the Site of the Works they shall be stored in lime-saturated water at a temperature as close as practical to 27°C.

-15.2.3 Early stripping and / or loading
+15.2.5 Early age testing